artur-ciocanu/launch.en/help/extension-dev/web/format.md

 ## Execution and caching

-When the Data Collection tags runtime library runs, modules will be immediately "installed" and their exports cached.
+When the Data Collection tag runtime library runs, modules will be immediately "installed" and their exports cached.
 Assuming the following module:

 ```javascript
 console.log('runs on startup');